harpolea/r3d2/README.rst

     >>> rp = RiemannProblem(U_L, U_R)

 The output can be examined for details of the solution and its wave structure.
+For example, the three waves are each built of wave *sections*, which can be examined to check their type, via e.g.

+    >>> rp.waves[0].wave_sections

+and its speed (or the range of speeds) can be examined via

+    >>> rp.waves[0].wavespeed

+The states that the waves separate can be found via, e.g.,

+    >>> rp.waves[0].q_r

+and the detailed values via

+    >>> rp.waves[0].q_r.state()

 However, the classes are optimized for display in a Jupyter notebook.
 See the documentation for more detail.

 Documentation
 -------------